ssagastume11/capstone-data-analysis/README.md

 ## Dataset
 The dataset comes from the PalmerPenguins package in R, which provides ecological data for three penguin species in Antarctica.

 📚 Resources & References
-* Palmer Penguins Dataset
+Palmer Penguins Dataset
-* ggplot2 Documentation
+ggplot2 Documentation
-* RMarkdown Guide
+RMarkdown Guide

-## Next Steps
-* Expand analysis with machine learning models.
-* Compare with other wildlife datasets.
-* Improve storytelling in my portfolio.